kanaria69/Mainecoco/README.md

-## What did one nut say as he chased another nut?
-I'm a cashew!
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.